wr1ter4lyf3/hardware_ops/README.md

 ## Repository Sections
 - **Hardware-Labs:** Technical step-by-step documentation of A+–aligned hardware and ticketing-systems-related tasks.
 - **Reflections:** Personal insights linking each lab to real-world support environments.
-- **Templates:** Standardized markdown formats for ticketing and reflection entries.